flexera-public/flexera-plugins/vmware/nsx/README.md

    1. Upload the `nsx_plugin.cat.rb` file located in this repository

 ## How to Use
-The Azure Compute Plugin has been packaged as `plugins/rs_vmware_nsx`.
+The VMWare NSX Plugin has been packaged as `plugins/nsx`.
 In order to use this plugin you must import this plugin into a CAT.
 ```
 import "plugins/nsx"
 ```